One Mighty Family may earn a commission for purchases made after clicking links on this page. Learn More.

 How to get started with dutch oven cooking

 Once you get your hands on a dutch oven, you need to do a few things before you can cook with it for the first time.
 If it is brand new and from the store, there should be instructions with the dutch oven on how to get it ready for cooking with it.
-Always follow the instructions from the company that made the dutch oven.
-If you can’t find any instructions here are some things to remember:

 • A dutch oven should always be cleaned in water and nothing else.
 When you use it and clean it a hard sponge will scrub off anything that would be left in the pan.